Show / Hide Table of Contents

 Second child console

 The final thing we'll do is add a second console.
 This console will be a duplicate of the first, but with a different background color.
-This demonstrates changing focus between consoles and objects.
+This example is going to demonstrate changing focus between objects.

 // Second console